Remmy195/TimeSeriesBootstrap.jl/README.md

 # TimeSeriesBootstrap.jl

-This project implements a **block bootstrap sampling framework** and statistical validation methods for evaluating the time series data.
-## Note this project is still in dev and not quite stable
+## This project is still in dev and not quite stable

-This project implements a **block bootstrap sampling framework** and statistical validation methods for evaluating time series data.
+This project implements a **block bootstrap sampling framework** and validation methods for evaluating time series data.

 ---